CHAPTER Rev 300 BUSINESS PROFITS TAX

 r.
 Maintaining, by any representative, an office or place of business in the home or otherwise that is publicly attributed to the business organization or to the agent of the business organization in their agency status, even if such office is for the exclusive use of soliciting orders; or

 (2) Business activities which fall within the protection of P.L.
-86-272 when conducted in New Hampshire, include:
+86-272 when conducted in New Hampshire such as:

 a.
 Soliciting orders for sales by any type of advertising;